sam1511x/Basic-To-Advance-Python-Practice-Problems/Readme.md

 4) Python program to swap two variables
 5) Python program to generate a random number
 6) Python program to convert kilometers to miles
+7) Python program to convert Celsius to Fahrenheit